 Hyde’s rigorous college-preparatory curriculum is designed to make sure our students succeed in college, their careers, and their lives after Hyde.
 Our classes are small, student-focused, and engaging—we often find students talking about what they’ve learned long after the last class of the day has ended.
 100% of Hyde graduates are accepted to a four-year college, and we’re proud of their accomplishments in college and in their lives.

 To learn more about academics at Hyde, including our AP and Honors courses, 6:1 student-to-faculty ration, whole-student grading system, and faculty that will go to the ends of the earth for our students, click here.

 What about students that need additional academic support?

-Hyde’s campus in Bath, Maine, offers our Academic Support Program, which is designed to help students succeed in our challenging academic environment.
-The program teaches academic skills with targeted levels of support, and also helps students to build their confidence, take ownership for their educations, and build skills for the future.
+Hyde offers our Academic Support Program, which is designed to help students succeed in our challenging academic environment.
+The program teaches academic skills with targeted levels of support and also helps students to build their confidence, take ownership for their educations, and build skills for the future.

 How are applicants evaluated?

-We encourage every student to visit Hyde School in Bath Maine, or Woodstock, Connecticut, with their family.
+We encourage every student to visit Hyde School with their family.
 The visit gives students the chance to tour campus, meet Hyde’s students, interview with a member of our Admission staff, and ask questions.
 We also host Admissions Events such as Open Houses and Admission Receptions throughout the year, which offer a glimpse into life at Hyde.

 The Admission staff evaluates each of our applicants to determine if the student-school relationship is a potential fit for the student and the school.
 Our admission process is different—we’re looking for signs that a student has the right attitude and is willing to be an active participant in life at the school.
 We seek students who are open to new opportunities, eager to grow, and excited to bring their voices to our dynamic peer culture.